-- 1. Navigate to ≠ External Integration | Syslog Event. - 2.
-Click Send Test Event.
-For more information, see Syslog Events on page 225.
+- 2. Click Send Test Event.
+For more information, see Syslog Events on page 226.

 Syslog Events

 You can configure audit event logs to send to syslog server (cluster-wide).
 Audit events include connection, closure, and failures.
 Failures include the reason, the initiator, and the target.
 For example, a certificate validation failure will include the initiator and the target.